Epro waterproofing system under construction.

 Source

-According to Angie’s List, the cost of fixing basement space flood damage can range from $10,000 to $50,000 for a residential space and significantly more for a larger commercial space depending on the amount of water and extent of the damages.
-The larger the space, the larger the risk, which is why investing up front with waterproofing is so important.
+According to Angie’s List, the cost of fixing flood damage to a basement can range from $10,000 to $50,000 for a residential space and significantly more for a larger commercial space depending on the amount of water and extent of the damage.
+The larger the space, the larger the risk, which is why investing up front with a high quality waterproofing system is so important.

 Vegas winters can be windy and lead to an excess of dust and debris on construction sites.
 In situations like this, contractors could benefit from a concrete waterproofing product that applies quickly and adheres fully to the substrate to prevent the potential for damage once the pools are filled and operational again.

-For the Venetian project, the chosen solution was EPRO’s E.Protect+, which provides 136 mils of protection in three redundant layers, helping to ensure the system’s integrity, even with the adverse wind and dusty conditions.
+For the Venetian project, EPRO’s E.Protect+ was selected.
+It provides 136 mils of protection in three redundant layers, helping to ensure the system’s integrity, even with the adverse wind and dusty conditions.

 If You Need to Waterproof Quickly